SEC climate disclosure explained

 22 Mar 2022 · 6

-Yesterday, in a watershed moment, the announced that they are considering passing legislation that requires all businesses to evaluate and disclose their climate-related risk.
+Yesterday, in a watershed moment, the US Securities and Exchange Commission (SEC) announced that they are considering passing legislation that requires all businesses to evaluate and disclose their climate-related risk.
 They declared that:

 • The scientific implications of climate change are ‘clear and alarming’;